The 24-year old gymnast, who has broken world record after world record, has been open about the role her faith has played in her life.

 Biles earned five Olympic medals, four of them gold, at the 2016 Games in Rio de Janeiro.
 Not one to rest on her laurels, after her triumph at the Rio Games, Biles expanded her repertoire to include two new technically difficult, original skills that are now known in the official Code of Points as the “Biles dismount on beam” and the “Biles II on floor.”

 Her path to success hasn’t been without obstacles, and it has been her Catholic faith that has helped her surmount them.
+She joined other US Christians in Tokyo, reaching for their Olympic gold, including gymnastics teammate Grace McCallum.

 Born in Ohio to a mother who battled drug and alcohol abuse, Biles was raised by her grandparents, who adopted her and her younger sister.
-Reared in the Catholic faith, Biles attends Sunday Mass with her adoptive parents, and has been open about her faith.
+Raised in the Catholic faith, Biles attends Sunday Mass with her adoptive parents, and has been open about her faith.

 During the Olympic games in Rio, Biles revealed to Us magazine the contents of her gymnastics bag when a reporter noticed a white rosary that fell out.
 Biles explained, “My mom, Nellie, got me a rosary at church.
 I don’t use it to pray before a competition.
 I’ll just pray normally to myself, but I have it there in case.”